Jaimeloeuf/99/notes.md

 US -> 6002

 I did not deploy all the services to the same hostname.
 Instead they are deployed to the same "host" but on different ports.

+## Directory Structure
+- /src
+    - Directory to house all the source code files.
+- /databases
-All the SQLite databases files are created in the "database/" directory in the root directory.
+    - All the SQLite databases files are created in the "database/" directory in the root directory.
-Although not recommended in actual production code, since this is a demo, the Database files are also included in the remote repo.
+    - Although not recommended in actual production code, since this is a demo, the Database files are also included in the remote repo.